arciellabrience/Household-Immunization-Queue-System/README.md

 calculation of the overall household scores are executed inside a large, nested for-loop that runs every other necessary function such as sorting and displaying the sorted values.
-As the user is directed to the window, the listview of the prioritized list as shown in Figure 6 is accomplished by first creating an ArrayList that stores Tree data structures containing the data on each person in a specific household.
+As the user is directed to the window, the listview of the prioritized list is accomplished by first creating an ArrayList that stores Tree data structures containing the data on each person in a specific household.
 A BufferedReader of the directory is then initialized and sequentially reads each line of